 Now, I think creating a new character that is a minority is a far superior idea rather than racially retconning a character.
 Having said that, if you absolutely must racially retcon a character, then do it with a relatively obscure minor character.
 Using that logic, I have less of a problem with racially retconning the minor character of Whizzer.

 I have a huge problem racially retconning Nighthawk.
-He is a very well know character who has been in the Defenders and with the Squadron Supreme since they were the Squadron Sinister.
-I don’t think that any well established character should ever be racially retconned.
+He is a very well known character who has been in the Defenders and with the Squadron Supreme since they were the Squadron Sinister.
+I don’t think that any well-established character should ever be racially retconned.
 Period.

-And on top of the racially retconning of Nighthawk, he is given such a mind numbingly stereotypical origin.
+And on top of the racially retconning of Nighthawk, he is given such a mind-numbingly stereotypical origin.
 His parents were killed by white supremacist and now he has trained himself to find them and kill them.
 C’mon!
-The Revolution is Straczynski is so talented and this was the best he could do?
+The Revolution knows that Straczynski is so talented and this was the best he could do?
 Uggh.

-Because of the two racial retcons, the lack of either of them including an Asian or Hispanic, the violation of the Nazi Rule and a somewhat slow issue that felt a little too “paint by numbers” is why this issue got a rating of 3 Night Girls.
+Because of the two racial retcons, the lack of either of them including an Asian or Hispanic, the violation of the Nazi Rule and a somewhat slow issue that felt a little too “paint by numbers” is why Squadron Supreme #1 got a rating of 3 Night Girls.